-Fiscal Year-End March Type of Business Services Number of Employees (consolidated) as of the 1 000 or more End of the Previous Fiscal Year 1,000 or more Net Sales (consolidated) in the Previous Fiscal ¥1 trillion or more Year #1 trimon or more Number of Consolidated Subsidiaries as of the 300 or more End of the Previous Fiscal Year 300 of more
+Fiscal Year-End March

+Type of Business Services

+Number of Employees (consolidated) as of the 1,000 or more

+End of the Previous Fiscal Year

+Net Sales (consolidated) in the Previous Fiscal ¥1 trillion or more

+Year

-Net Sales (consolidated) in the Previous Fiscal Year ¥1 trillion or more Number of Consolidated Subsidiaries as of the End of the Previous Fiscal Year 300 or more 4.
-Policy on Measures to Protect Minority Sha Shareholder areholders in Conducting Transactions with Controlling 5.
-Other Special Circumstances Which May Ha ave a Material Impact on Corporate Governance
+Number of Consolidated Subsidiaries as of the 300 or more

+End of the Previous Fiscal Year Soo of more

+4. Policy on Measures to Protect Minority Shareholders in Conducting Transactions with Controlling Shareholder

+5. Other Special Circumstances Which May Have a Material Impact on Corporate Governance